Images In Text Area

 Focal Point is feature that allows you to choose from where the image crops.
 The focal point defaults to the center of the image, both horizontally and vertically.
 To change this, simply drag the plus sign to the desired focal point of your image, such as around the eyes and nose on a person's face.

-Setting the focal point can be especially helpful when resizing the image, as explained below.
+Setting the focal point can be especially helpful when resizing the image.
+For more details, see the guide on Setting the Focal Point of an Image (Image Cropping) .

 Save and Insert